Undergraduate degree results

 Ethnicity of the student is recorded on the basis of their own self-assessment.
 In the case of full-time undergraduates, the information is captured as part of the admissions process through UCAS.
 For other student groups the information is captured directly by the higher education institution.

 Student numbers are rounded to the nearest 5 students.
-Percentages are calculated using unrounded numbers, and are rounded to 1 decimal place.
+Percentages are rounded to 1 decimal place.

 Analysis published by the Office for Students investigates these differences in more depth.